 What’s more, almond oil is a common ingredient used in beard care.
 It’ll benefit your beard and skin with its nutrients, eliminate dandruff and reduce inflammation.

 Rich in essential fatty acids, apricot oil is great for your beard and your skin.
 Why?
 Because it has rejuvenating and soothing properties.
 It can relieve itchy skin under your beard, prevent beard dandruff, and heal brittle hair.

 Apricot oil leaves your hair shiny and soft.
 It nourishes the roots, keeping both the beard and the skin moisturized.
 It’s also great for dry skin under your beard (and on your face).

 What’s more, apricot oil is a great alternative to almond oil for those with nut allergies.

 Nourishing for those with dry skin, avocado oil is loaded with antioxidants and an excellent moisturizer.
-Not only does it boost the collagen production, it also eliminates beardruff and it absorbs relatively quickly even though the oil is on the heavier side.
+Not only does it boost the collagen production, but it also eliminates beardruff and it absorbs relatively quickly even though the oil is on the heavier side.

 Avocado oil gives your beard a healthy look; if you want it to look full but suffer from dry skin, avocado would be one of the best oils for beard growth.

 Castor oil is very viscous and thick.
 Keep that in mind before applying it pure to your beard.
 It’s best combined with another carrier oil.
 Otherwise, prepare for sticky fingers and sticky beard (it’s difficult to apply it to the hair as well as rinsing it off).